agoncal/agoncal-talk-17msexperience/README.md

 ## Demo 02

+This demo is deprecated has it uses Postgres instead of MongoDB

+## Demo 03

 In this demo, we keep the Number API and we add another REST API that inserts Books into a database.

 ```
-├── book-api : REST API inserting a book into a database (needs the Number API)
+├── book-api : REST API inserting a book into a MongoDB database (needs the Number API)
 │   ├── pom.xml
 │   └── src
-├── number-API : REST API returning a random ISBN number
+├── number-API : REST API returning a random ISBN number (no database)
 │   ├── pom.xml
 │   └── src
-├── book-web : Angular Web interface interacting with the Book
+├── book-web : Angular gateway interacting with the Book API (Postgres is needed to store users and roles)
 │   └── src
 └── pom.xml
 ```